broadinstitute/polyphonia/README.md

 6. Exit.
 When you are done, destroy your ephemeral file system by typing `exit`.
 You should see your container disappear from the Docker interface.

+### Bioconda

+While Docker runs polyphonia together with dependencies in an isolated environment, bioconda solves the same problem by installing all dependencies on your machine.

+Polyphonia will be available as a [bioconda](https://bioconda.github.io/) package soon.

 ### Dockstore

 Polyphonia is available through the following [WDL](https://github.com/openwdl/wdl) workflows and tasks included in [broadinstitute/viral-pipelines](https://github.com/broadinstitute/viral-pipelines):